The different types of car-sharing

 ExamplesCo-oto, Paper logbook2EM, GoMore, Turo, GetaroundMobility, Ubeeqo, Citiz

-Vehicle ownersPrivate individualsPrivate individualsA company / A cooperative / A local authority
+Vehicle ownersPrivate individualsPrivate individualsCompany / Cooperative / Local authority

 Peer-to-Peer Car-Sharing: Pros and Cons